Palos Verdes Estates

 Palos Verdes Estates (PVE) is situated on the northwest area on “The Hill”.
 With a population just over 13,000 and covering just shy of 5 square miles, it has some of the best coastline in the country.
 It has its own Homeowners Association that is governed by what is called The Palos Verdes Art Jury, which oversees all development and/or remodeling that takes place within the city.
 It is designed to maintain a level of conformity and standard that is noticeable as you drive throughout the city: a rarity in most Southern California Cities.

 PVE is a semi-rural community with a small town atmosphere, tree-lined streets and spectacular ocean and city vistas.
 There are two business areas: one at Malaga Cove plaza and the other at Lunada Bay Plaza.
-The Median Home is approximately $1.500,000 with single-family homes starting around $1,000,000 and go to $3,000,000+ for beautiful estate homes.
+The is a mix of homes ranging from older mid century homes to large estate homes with ocean views.
 It is the only city on Palos Verdes Peninsula to have its own police department (the other three peninsula cities contact the Los Angeles County Sheriff’s Department).